ctokheim/PrimerSeq-Website/user_tutorial.md

 Testes RNA-Seq Data,/media/5A0D-7889/PrimerSeq_data/hbm/testes.sorted.bam,/media/5A0D-7889/PrimerSeq_data/hbm/testes.bw
 </pre>

+If you need a different Genome/Assembly then Human/hg19 then please read the [FAQ](faq.html#collapseEleven) page.
 You will also need to specify the directory you wish to save the HTML files to.
 When ready, press the "Generate Report" button.
 Generating the HTML may take a couple of minutes.
 When finished, the web page should automatically open in your browser.
 An example output can be found [here](output/).